About Us

 Executive Director

-Lisa has more than 20 years of experience in public affairs, community relations, and law, and nearly 15 years of experience in non-profit leadership, most recently at Minnesota Public Radio/American Public Media.
-She is a graduate of Mitchell Hamline School of Law, a member of the Minnesota Bar, and a Minnesota Supreme Court appointee to Minnesota’s Lawyers Professional Responsibility Board.
-She volunteers with her daughter’s school and with youth sports.
+A licensed attorney, Lisa is a graduate of Mitchell Hamline School of Law, a member of the Minnesota Bar, and served as a Minnesota Supreme Court appointee to the Lawyers Professional Responsibility Board.

 Lindsay Crye